-These T-rexes will return to Norwich in 2022 along more T-rexes in the city centre.
+These T-rexes will return to Norwich in 2022 (but in different locations) along more T-rexes in the city centre.
 There will also be Steppe Mammoth sculptures around the county to celebrate the Deep History Coast and Norfolk being home to the discovery of the largest and oldest mammoth ever found in Britain.

 While the trail is free, if you enjoyed the sculptures, you can donate to Break via text or on the website.
 Text TREX to 70085 to donate £3.
 Texts cost £3, plus one standard rate message.